 Amending an Existing IRS Payment Plan

-Although the IRS will not allow you to have two payment plans at the same time, you should be able to amend your existing agreement to include the new tax debt.
+Although the IRS will not allow you to have multiple payment plans at the same time, you should be able to amend your existing agreement to include the new tax debt.
 It’s important that you contact the IRS to update your payment plan if you expect to owe additional taxes.
 If you wait until the tax debt is assessed by the IRS, you will be considered in default on your current agreement.

 To amend your existing agreement before the new taxes are assessed: